st-ixlab/st-ixlab.github.io/_posts/2022-05-11-one-paper-accepted-to-ieee-embc-2022.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Classification of Breast Cancer Images with Vision Transformers" has been accepted to Cancers (SCI, IF:6.639) Congratulations to the authors!
+Our paper "Classification of Breast Cancer Images with Vision Transformers" has been accepted to Cancers (SCI, IF:6.639) Congratulations to the authors!